QR-bill as a payment method in Swiss online shops: How it works

 Merchant (comerciante) (identical)

-6. For which shops and industries the QR invoice is particularly suitable
+6. For which shops and branches the QR-Invoice is particularly suitable

-B2B shops and ordering platforms where corporate clients are accustomed to paying by bank transfer.
-The QR invoice makes this process digital and automatable.
+B2B shops and ordering platforms where corporate clients are used to paying by bank transfer.
+The QR-Invoice makes this process digital and automatable.

-Shops with a high rate of loyal customers where the risk of default is known and low.
+Shops with high regular customer base, where the risk of default is known and low.
 If you know that 95 % of your customers pay reliably, you do not need expensive BNPL risk assumption.

-Shops with large shopping carts (above EUR 200), where the percentage fee of the QR invoice (0.50 %) is significantly cheaper than the BNPL fee (2–3 %).
+Shops with large shopping carts (over EUR 200), where the percentage fee of the QR-Invoice (0.50 %) is significantly cheaper than the BNPL fee (2–3 %).

-Associations, federations, and non-profit organizations where membership fees and donations are collected via QR invoice.
+Associations, clubs and non-profit organizations where membership fees and donations are collected via QR-Invoice.

-The QR invoice is less suitable for shops with a high proportion of new customers and small shopping carts in the fashion or lifestyle segment — here, the risk of default is high, and BNPL with risk assumption is the better choice.
+The QR-Invoice is less suitable for shops with a high share of new customers and small shopping carts in the fashion or lifestyle segment — here the risk of default is high, and BNPL with risk assumption is the better choice.

-Checklist: Setting up the QR invoice as a payment method in your online shop
+Checklist: Set up QR-Invoice as a payment method in your online shop

-• Apply for a QR-IBAN from your Swiss bank if you do not have one yet.
+• Apply for a QR-IBAN at your Swiss bank, if you do not have one yet.

-• Check whether your PSP or shop system supports the QR invoice as a checkout payment method.
+• Check if your PSP or shop system supports the QR-Invoice as a checkout payment method.

 • Ensure that your accounting software can process CAMT.054 notifications.

-• Define the payment term (10, 14, or 30 days) and communicate it clearly on the QR invoice.
+• Define the payment deadline (10, 14 or 30 days) and communicate it clearly on the QR-Invoice.

-• Set up an automated dunning system: payment reminder, 1st dunning letter, 2nd dunning letter.
+• Set up an automated dunning system: payment reminder, 1st warning, 2nd warning.

-• Decide whether you want to offer the QR invoice alongside BNPL methods — both simultaneously are possible.
+• Decide whether you offer the QR-Invoice in parallel to BNPL methods — both at the same time is possible.

-• Test the workflow: Order in your own shop, scan the QR code and check whether the assignment works.
+• Test the flow: Order in your own shop, scan the QR code and check if the assignment works.

 TABLE OF CONTENTS